isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 ## Instructions for Care and Return

-1. The borrower is expected to take good care of the Uniform.
+(1) The borrower is expected to take good care of the Uniform.

-2. **Machine Wash**: White long-sleeved blouse
+(2) **Machine Wash**: White long-sleeved blouse
-<br>- Gentle wash cycle (30 deg), no bleach, do not dry clean, no hot iron, do not tumble dry
+<br>  a) Gentle wash cycle (30 deg), no bleach, do not dry clean, no hot iron, do not tumble dry
-<br>- Preferably hand wash according to instructions on care label.
+<br>  b) Preferably hand wash according to instructions on care label.

-3. **Dry Clean**: MGS blazer and blue skirt.
+(3) **Dry Clean**: MGS blazer and blue skirt.
-<br>- **DO NOT pack**&nbsp;the soiled uniform in the MGS uniform bag for dry cleaning.&nbsp;
+<br>  a) **DO NOT pack** the soiled uniform in the MGS uniform bag for dry cleaning.
-<br>- Keep the uniform bag clean for your returns later.
+<br>  b) Keep the uniform bag clean for your returns later.
-<br>- After collecting the cleaned items from the dry cleaner, **remove all the plastic packaging to check**.
+<br>  c) After collecting the cleaned items from the dry cleaner, **remove all the plastic packaging to check**.

-4. Hang and keep the cleaned Uniform set in the original hanger and MGS uniform bag.
+(4) Hang the cleaned uniform set on the original hanger and and keep it inside the MGS uniform bag.
-<br>- For any extra hangers from the dry cleaner, do consider donating them to the Outreach Office.
+<br>  a) For any extra hangers from the dry cleaner, do consider donating them to the Outreach Office.
-<br>- Write your name on the front side of the laundry receipt.
+<br>  b) Write your name on the front side of the laundry receipt.
-<br>- **Tape the laundry receipt to the uniform bag before returning it** to the General Office.
+<br>  c) **Tape the laundry receipt to the uniform bag before returning it** to the General Office.

-5. Return the uniform to the General Office during school terms or school holidays.
-Returns are available from 9 AM to 4 PM only.
-The General Office is closed during public holidays.
+(5) Return the uniform to the General Office
+<br>  a) During school terms or school holidays.
+<br>  b) From 9 AM to 4 PM only.
+<br>  c) The General Office is closed during public holidays.

 6. If any part of the Uniform is lost, damaged or badly stained, **you will need to replace the item at the following cost**: